 Industry Outlook – Stuck in Neutral?

 While things have certainly improved since 2009, the transportation equipment manufacturing industry has ground left to cover.
-The number employed in the industry has been fairly flat in recent years, declining slightly from a recent peak in mid-2015.
+The number employed in the industry has been flat in recent years, declining slightly from a recent peak in mid-2015.
 Even at its highest point since the recession, the numbers employed were still about two-thirds of the total in 2006.

-The nature of the things that go in our lives will always be changing, but through the industry’s ups and downs, those in transportation equipment manufacturing can take comfort in one fundamental truth.
+The nature of the things that go in our lives will always be changing, but through the industry’s ups and downs, those in transportation equipment manufacturing can take comfort in one thing.
 As long as humans need to get around, there will always be demand for the machines that help us do so.